OwinoLucas/blog/README.md

   * Postgressql
   * Heroku
 ## BDD
-Given a user inputs there credentials when said user logs in he/she should be able to create and share their opinions and other users can read and comment on them.
+Given a user inputs there credentials, when said user logs in he/she should be able to create and share their opinions/posts and other users can read and comment on them.
 Additionally, add a feature that displays random quotes to inspire your users.
 >Login Inputs

 | Inputs |  Description |